googleapis/python-spanner/benchmark/benchwrapper/README.md

 # Benchwrapper

-A small gRPC wrapper around the spanner client library.
-This allows the benchmarking code to prod at spanner without speaking Python.
+A small gRPC wrapper around the Spanner client library.
+This allows the benchmarking code to prod at Spanner without speaking Python.

 ## Running
 Run the following commands from python-spanner/ directory.